bohanzhu/test_doc/README.md

 To demo the Inference for pretrained models, Please go to [Inference](#Inference)

 To train your own model for generating caption, Please start with [Data Preparation](#Data-Preparation)

 ## Data Preparation
-Get your data for caption generating model in any source following the required pattern.
+Data from any source for caption generating model need following the required pattern.

-Data Set needs to contain both images files in JPEG format and descriptive annotation files in json format
+Both images files in JPEG format and descriptive annotation files in json format are required.
 * JPEG image
 * JSON annotation file containing metadata of caption associated with JPEG image

+#### JSON Annotation File Example
 ```
-JSON annotation file example:

 [
 images:[{
 "file_name": "/vagrant/data/dc_bpc/125853.jpg", "id": 57870